 Allow the treats to cool before slicing into bars with a sharp knife.

-Can't wait?
-Pop them in the fridge for a few hours and they'll set up more quickly.
+If you're in a hurry to taste these, you can pop them in the fridge for a few hours and they'll set up more quickly!

 Simply use a large mixing bowl (one that is microwave safe, of course!) and melt the butter.
 Add the marshmallow and microwave in 30 second increments, stirring in between until the marshmallows are melted.